-The sensors have self-adhesive pads to locate them; they are then anchored using the supplied cable ties.
-The cable ties must not be over tightened or the sensors will be damaged.
+The sensors have self-adhesive pads to locate them, they are then anchored using similar banding to that used to mount the flow transducers.
+The banding must not be over tightened or the sensors will be damaged.
 If the sensors are located under pipe lagging then ensure this does not put a strain on the sensor cables.
 Tie down the sensor cables after the sensor has been installed.